jaredjgebel/ux-portfolio/src/journal/revisiting-usability-test-tasks.md

 title: Revisiting Usability Test Tasks
 description: As a part of an online course in a UX specialization, I conducted a usability test.
 I chose to test the search feature of...
 layout: ../_includes/layouts/journal-post.njk
+tags: [post, ux, research, usability]
+date: 2022-08-31
 ---

 # Revisiting Usability Test Tasks

-August 2022
+<time datetime="{{ date | dateIso }}">{{ date | dateReadable }}</time>

 As a part of an online course in a UX specialization, I conducted a remote usability test.
-I chose to test the search feature of the flight booking website[ Momondo.com](http://www.momondo.com).
+I chose to test the search feature of the flight booking website [Momondo.com](http://www.momondo.com).
 In this post, I’ll be comparing some general approaches to writing tasks for usability tests.
 I'll also describe how I would change the tasks if I were doing the assignment over again.

 ## Methods